 "Understanding the Human Genome Project" was produced by the Education and Community Involvement Branch (ECIB) of the National Human Genome Research Institute (NHGRI) at the National Institutes of Health (NIH) in Bethesda, Md.

-This CD-ROM is the updated version (Version 2.0) of an earlier CD-ROM called "The Human Genome Project," which was also produced by the NHGRI.
+This CD-ROM was the updated version (Version 2.0) of an earlier CD-ROM called "The Human Genome Project," which was also produced by the NHGRI.
 Credits for both efforts are listed below with appreciation to all who assisted in the production of these learning tools.

 Contributors at the NHGRI include the Education and Community Involvement Branch (ECIB) team of Vence Bonham, Sarah Harding, Jeffre Witherly, Belen Hurle, Dale Lea, Carla Easter, Glenn Baldwin and Linda Turner.
 A number of researchers and professionals at NHGRI contributed time and energy to this project including: Francis Collins, Alan Guttmacher, Tim Leshan, Eric Green, Tyra Wolfsberg, Sarah Anzick, Andy Baxevanis, Rebecca Kolberg, Heidi Coleman, Barbara Houtz, Phyllis Frosst, Jane Ades, Maggie Bartlett and Geoff Spencer.

 NHGRI would like to extend special appreciation to: Darryl Leja, who illustrated and designed the CD-ROM, Mark Bloom, for science writing and editing in the update, Ken Ryland at NIH MAPB for production oversight and management and Rick Forcheux for providing updated narration.
 John Grzejka, Chris Comeau and Scott Coughlin at IDI Multimedia programmed and produced the updated and the original CD-ROMs at IDI Multimedia.